Everyone needs to start somewhere.

 Public engagement: A year-on-year increase in public understanding and awareness, leading to concern, action and support for bumblebee conservation.

-Our work: The new website, materials and events programme currently being delivered under the UK-wide Bees for Everyone project will significantly increase public engagement.
-The project offers numerous participation opportunities, both online and offline.
+Our work: The website, materials and events programme delivered under our UK-wide Bees for Everyone project significantly increased public engagement and our new projects continue to build on this, developing new resources and offering numerous participation opportunities for BBCT members, volunteers and the general public.

 Provision of information: A significant improvement in the dissemination of evidence-based knowledge and best practice.

-Our work: Our new website has been designed to make this information easily accessible.
+Our work: Our website has been designed to make this information easily accessible.
 A range of advisory downloads are available and materials can be posted on request.
-Conservation workshops will bring a range of stakeholders together to exchange knowledge and share perspectives.
+Conservation workshops have brought a range of stakeholders together to exchange knowledge and share perspectives.

 Adding to knowledge: The ongoing identification of knowledge gaps which are a barrier to practical conservation or policy-level support, and the rapid closing of the highest priority knowledge gaps.